Compare Simmons Bank credit cards

 Types of Simmons Bank cards

 Simmons Bank offers two cards at this time, but some varying features can help you choose between them.
 Both cards fall into at least three major categories: no annual fee, low APR and balance transfer.
-You’ll find these features:

-Typical card features and benefits of a Simmons Bank card
+Standout benefits of Simmons Bank cards

 - Low APR.
 Credit card APRs seem to inch upward all the time.
 It’s nice to find cards with reasonable APRs in a sea of steep interest rates.
+The lowest APR offered by Simmons Bank is 8.25%.
+For comparison, the average APR offered by most other card providers is around 16%, which is twice as high.

 Full list of Simmons Bank credit cards